theerapat-y/task-hero-test/README.md

 ### How to run project

-1. Start server with lint and jscs (auto code formating)
+1. Start server in dev mode with lint and jscs (auto code formating)

     **Run `npm run watch-dev`**

 2. Start server in production mode

     **Run `npm start`**